Make Sure Your Employees Stay Hydrated – It’s Essential In The Workplace

 That is because the average employee functions at around 65% of their potential if they aren’t properly hydrated which can lead to lethargy and demotivation.

-However, providing employees with access to water coolers in their workplace will make it much easier for them to get a drink of cool water any time they want it.
+However, providing employees with access to an office water cooler in their workplace will make it much easier for them to get a drink of cool water any time they want it.